rpezzi/ALICE-O2-Docker-dev/README.md

 ### Tips

 * Create an alias to enter alidocklite with `alidocklite`.
 Add the following line to `.bashrc`
-  * `alias alidocklite=$HOME/alice/alidocklite/run.sh`
+  * `alias alidocklite=$HOME/alice/alidocklite/alidocklite`

 ## Disclaimer

 This project is not an official ALICE software project.
-It has been created mainly for personal use.
-There is no guarantee for updates nor continued support.
-Use at your own risk, but feedback is greatly appreaciated.
+Feedback is greatly appreaciated.